First Battle of Newbury: Background

-When the war started, both sides expected it to be settled by one battle; by the end of 1642, it was clear this was not the case.
+When the war started, both sides expected it to be settled by one battle; by the end of 1642, it soon became clear that that would not be the case.
 After the inconclusive Battle of Edgehill in October, the Royalists advanced on London; after they were halted at the Turnham Green in November, Charles established his capital at Oxford.
 The Earl of Essex, commander of the main Parliamentarian army, was ordered to take Oxford, and on 27 April, captured Reading.
-Here he remained until mid May, claiming he was unable to advance further without additional supplies, and money.
+Here he remained until mid-May, claiming he was unable to advance further without additional supplies, and money.

 Despite the stalemate outside Oxford, Royalist success elsewhere provided an opportunity for a decisive victory.
-In the south-west, Royalist commander Sir Ralph Hopton secured Cornwall with victory at Braddock Down in January, before inflicting a serious defeat on Waller's 'Army of the Southern Association' at Roundway Down on 13 July.
+In the south-west, Royalist commander Sir Ralph Hopton secured Cornwall with victory at Braddock Down in January, before inflicting a serious defeat on Waller's 'Army of the Western Association' at Roundway Down on 13 July.
 Arguably the most comprehensive Royalist victory of the war, it isolated Parliament's garrisons in the west; reinforced by troops from Oxford under Prince Rupert, on 26 July they captured Bristol, gaining the second largest city in Britain.